-- Put on the right shoes or you can risk injuring your feet and remember to bring some extra pairs of socks, made out of wool or a similar material, so you can keep warm.
+- Put on the right shoes, or you can risk injuring your feet and remember to bring some extra pairs of socks, made out of wool or similar material so that you can keep warm.

-We are now going to assume that you have got some understanding about the various things you must include in your survival gear for trips into the wilderness.
-While, we hope that you will buy the best survival kit to increase your survival chances, which can be dropped down to zero with some of the outdated survivals tools still available in different stores.
+We are now going to assume that you have got some understanding of the various things you must include in your survival gear for trips into the wilderness.
+At the same time, we hope that you will buy the best survival kit to increase your survival chances, which can be dropped down to zero, with some of the outdated survival tools still available in different stores.
 The ineffective tools that are being sold by human beings, one of the most dangerous mammals on the planet.
 Therefore, just be as careful as you are in the wild while buying your outdoor survival gear kit from stores near you.
 Best of luck!

 Related Article: A Survival Knife Can Be More Important Than a Gun